jansmolders86/mediacenterjs/README.md

 Changelog
 =================

+__version 0.0.23(The Movie Database)__

+- First app (Movies) has been ported to a database (sqlite3) Thanks to Andrea Giammarchi for his help!
+Although some code refactoring still is needed, and I still need to test this with larger numbers, the basic features work with a database instead of local storage.

 __version 0.0.22(Code overhaul)__

 - Moved Spotify app out to separate repo due to the dependencies to GYP of the modules used.
 See: https://github.com/jansmolders86/mediacenterjs-spotify-app